: Relax, Simpson. I just brought you in here for a friendly hello... (Phew.) Mr. Burns:

 - And in "Sandy, SpongeBob and the Worm", Squidward's reaction to Patrick's suggestion to dig up Bikini Bottom and push it somewhere else:

 Squidward: That idea may just be crazy enough...
 TO GET US ALL KILLED!

 - The Monster Across the Street on Beetlejuice says of Delia's artwork, "No, ma'am, I don't like it.
 I love it!"

-- Mr. Burns on The Simpsons does this multiple times in rapid succession, leading to Homer's heart attack, as seen in the page quote.
+- Mr. Burns does this multiple times in rapid succession, leading to Homer's heart attack, as seen in the page quote.

 - Many episodes of Fairly Oddparents often have Timmy overhearing his parents' conversations, with him usually leaving either in grief or anger before they finish what they're saying.
 For example Timmy thought his parents hated him because he overheard talk about how much of a burden he was to them, yet after he leaves they then finish out loud that what they previously said is completely opposite of how they really feel about their son.
 Yeah, Timmy's parents are a bunch of Cloud Cuckoolanders.

 - In the Adventure Time episode "Burning Low", Princess Bubblegum seems to be jealous that Finn is spending time with Flame Princess.
 It turns out that PB was trying to keep them apart because Flame Princess will explode and destroy the world if she experiences an extreme emotional reaction.

 - My Little Pony: Friendship Is Magic, "Suited for Success" has Rarity's reaction to her friends finishing her dress for her: